-In short, for all the sanctions and diplomacy, Iran continues to make steady progress toward producing a nuclear weapon.
+When it comes to Iran, the best is consistently the enemy of the good.
+The International Atomic Energy Agency report issued on Tuesday affirms what western governments already know or believe: that for all the sanctions and diplomacy, Iran continues to make steady progress toward producing a nuclear weapon.
 We might be able to make a deal that would at least bring some Iranian stocks of low-enriched uranium into the custody of a third country – starting a process of multilateral cooperation to meet Iran’s legitimate needs for nuclear fuel, while constraining its illicit activities.
 This would still leave Iran enough LEU to produce a bomb, and could legitimise its enrichment efforts.
 That would be bad.
 But continuing with a policy of sanctions and pressure that is not working is worse.